 Conclude each examination exactly three hours after the actual starting time.
 Instruct any students who remain in the testing room at the end of this time to stop working, close their examination booklets, sign the declaration, and put their pens and pencils down.
-Collect the answer sheets, the essay booklets, the examination booklets, and scrap paper, and dismiss the students.
+Collect the answer sheets, essay booklets, examination booklets, and scrap paper, and then dismiss the students.